 No tools are required except your hands.
 No permanent modifications are made to the A/C units.
 There is no cutting or splicing of wires.
-A detailed Installation Manual is included with your order.
+A detailed installation manual and a quick setup guide are included with your order.

 Below is a YouTube video of Ron installing a CoolBot on the air-conditioner in his farm cooler.
 Even with talking through it, it only takes a few minutes:

 Installing with your Window A/C:

 1. Install any brand of window A/C unit which you’ve purchased separately.
 (See our A/C Selection Guide to make sure you have the right air conditioner for your space).
 Cut an appropriate-sized hole in the wall of your walk-in cooler, put the A/C unit into the hole, and then use some type of insulation, like foam sleeves for pipes, so that you can easily remove the A/C instead of having to carve it out in case you switch A/Cs in the future.

 2. Plug the CoolBot into a standard outlet – the CoolBot uses no more electricity than a cell-phone charger, so no special electrical connections are needed.

 3. There are three labeled wires coming out of the CoolBot: